lucasmreis/blogSource/src/posts/learning-reason-part-1.md

 "8H" |> parseCard |> optionMap(renderCard) |> Js.log;
 ```

 And `renderCard` will only be called if `parseCard` returns a Some.
 But, after saving the file, we can see that the declaration of the function is changed by the code formatter to `let optionMap = (fn, opt) => (...)`!
-Does it mean that Reason does not like higher order functions?
-No, it's the opposite: in Reason and most other ML languages, _all the functions are curried by default_.
+Does it mean that ReasonML does not like higher order functions?
+No, it's the opposite: in ReasonML and most other ML languages, _all the functions are curried by default_.
 That means that, differently from usual JS functions, if you call a function with less input parameters than the function was expecting, you will have another function as a result, that will expect the other parameters.
 A classic simple example:

 ```js
 /* (int, int) => (int) */